 Step 2: Execute the “180-Degree Transformation”

 This is about radical self-improvement.
-You must become a new and improved version of yourself—not for them, but for you.
+You must become a new and improved version of yourself — not for them, but for you.
 This is the most important step in the entire strategy.
+For a deeper dive into the psychology behind why this works, read our guide on self-improvement after a breakup.

 Here’s what that looks like in practice: